igorski/MWEngine/README.md

 ### Contributors

-MWEngine has received welcome contributions from the following developers:
+MWEngine has received welcome contributions (either suggestions on improving the API or proposal of new features, solving of bugs, etc.) from the following developers :

 Andrey Stavrinov (@hypeastrum)
+Aran Arunakiri